go-gorm/gorm.io/pages/docs/has_one.md

 ## Override References

-By default, the owned entity will save the `has one` model's primary key into a foreign key, you could change to save another field, like use `Name` for below example.
+By default, the owned entity will save the `has one` model's primary key into a foreign key, you could change to save another field, like using `Name` for the below example.

 You are able to change it with tag `references`, e.g: